 May we pause and spend moments on the path of today . . .

 Every one of us has a story.
 Mine took a holy turn when the Father leaned down to mend a broken child in 1975.
 Rescued out of a desperate time as a young wife with three small children, one divine day my Woodstock lifestyle turned into a dramatic conversion – God does work in strange ways.

 I love journaling and have wildly recorded my journey for decades.
 It causes me to remember.
 My therapy is surfing through past writings to find a word of hope from yesterday to face my today.
 By breaking up the earth of life, I cultivate the victory moments from personal accounts of an ordinary family who met an extraordinary God.

 So I ask, where do you run when the predators of life come near?

-How can we learn to thrive and not merely survive while here on earth?
+How can we learn to thrive and not merely survive those times?

 I know only One answer.

-The God of heaven assigned a verse over my life early in my faith walk, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living, from the book of Psalms.
+The God of heaven.
+He whispers, I would have despaired if I had not believed to see the goodness of the Lord in the land of the living, from the book of Psalms.
 The phrase believed to see has been the holy key to keep me from growing faint along my broken path.
 The One who holds the answer to the yet-to-be answered prayers.
 Psalm 27:13 goes on to say, Be strong and let your heart take courage.
 Wait for the Lord.

 Believing to see,